dfinke/PSWeave/README.md

 # PSWeave - Human Augmentor
 ![Alt text](media/psweave.png)

-Inspired by this Python implementation https://github.com/danielmiessler/fabric.
-Bootstrapped with the prompts from that repo.

-## Requirements
-- `Install-Module PowerShellAIAssistant` - PowerShell integration to OpenAI
-- OpenAI API key

-    First, create an [OpenAI account](https://platform.openai.com/signup) or [sign in](https://platform.openai.com/login).
-Next, navigate to the [API key page](https://platform.openai.com/account/api-keys) and "Create new secret key", optionally naming the key.
-Make sure to save this somewhere safe and do not share it with anyone.

-    Then set the environment variable to the key:`$env:OpenAIKey='sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'`

 ## In Action
 There are 27 ready to go functions with prompts that you can pipe to.